of Aid Stations

 The 2023 Wendover Woods 100 will start at 1000 on Friday 7th July 2023.
 A cut off of 32 hours will be in place, with 1800 Saturday 8th July the final time for runners to complete the course.
 There are further cut offs at the end of each loop.

-Entries for 2023 will open at 1000 on Saturday 29th October 2022.
+Entries for 2023 will open at 1000 on Saturday 29th October 2022 and close on 30th June 2023.
 Places are on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be no waitlist.

 Entry fee is £215.